zq99/optionsview/README.md

 # optionsview

-This library downloads options chain data for a given symbol from yahoo finance.
+This library downloads option chain data for a given symbol from yahoo finance.

 The data includes Calls and Puts for all future expiration dates and strike prices.